bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 to define view ports metadata.
 There are many values available for view ports metadata.
 The most used value for the mobile experiences is to set the width to device dash with and the initial scale to 1.0, you can learn more about view ports in the additional reading.
-It\'s important to note that view port metadata does not solve all the issues with browsing websites on mobile devices.
+It&apos;s important to note that view port metadata does not solve all the issues with browsing websites on mobile devices.

 The other part of the solution is responsive web design.

 But we were talking about search engine optimization, right?
-View port metadata is important for the user experience and it\'s also important for search engine optimization.
+View port metadata is important for the user experience and it&apos;s also important for search engine optimization.

 This is because many search engines now include websites mobile